 Careful adherence to the Keto Diet is required to achieve it with a regimen of diet and exercise combined with high fat, low carb foods can begin the process.

-What Are the Disadvantages of Keto Diet
+What Are the Disadvantages of the Keto Diet

 In theory, following a Keto Diet plan should help you to burn fat and improve your health but many people who start one, don't know how to follow a real Keto Diet.
-Incorrect diet plans, lack of meal plans, proper exercise, eliminating potential harmful foods and an overall misunderstanding of the diet can lead to weight gain instead of weight loss.
+Incorrect diet plans, lack of meal plans, proper exercise, eliminating potential harmful foods, and an overall misunderstanding of the diet can lead to weight gain instead of weight loss.

-This is less than the amount of carbohydrates most people can consume when eating any other typical healthy diet.
+This is less than the number of carbohydrates most people can consume when eating any other typical healthy diet.
 Due to the restriction on carbohydrates, most people find that their food cravings increase throughout the day which leads to a higher number of people who leave the diet.

 Ketogenic Diets have become very popular in recent years though as we mentioned previously, Keto Diet you eat as much fat as you want without worrying about weight gain.

-While we all love fats and don't want to gain weight, consuming high amounts of fat, especially harmful ones whether on a Paleo or Keto Diet, can cause other health effects and before starting either, you should always consult with your physician before making major nutritional changes.
+While we all love fats and don't want to gain weight, consuming high amounts of fat, especially harmful ones whether on a Paleo or Keto Diet, can cause other health effects, and before starting either, you should always consult with your physician before making major nutritional changes.

 What Are the Disadvantages of a Paleo Diet?